10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 5. Clingmans Dome Observation Tower

-Walk 0.5 miles to the highest point in the Smokies at 6,643 feet with 360-degree views.
+A half-mile paved ramp to the highest point in the Smokies at 6,643 feet.

 6. Grotto Falls Trail